Transferring of 78 RPM and LP's -

 Tel: +44 01372 276604

 Not all 78s were actually recorded at 78 rpm.
-Even in the late
+Even in the

-1921 speeds were widely variable.
-Speeds as low as 68 or as high as
+prior to about 1921 speeds were widely variable.
+Speeds as

-84 rpm are not uncommon.
+low as 68 or as high as 84 rpm are not uncommon.

-To make matters worse, relatively few 78rpm records state the speed
+To make matters worse, relatively few 78rpm records state

-classical piece such as an opera aria, it is possible to check the
+work is a classical piece such as an opera aria, it is

-correct pitch against a score or a modern recording.
-However, as
+possible to check the correct pitch against a score or a

-a record until it starts to sound sluggish, and then increase it
+until it starts to sound sluggish, and then increase it

-slightly (in my experience the ear is much more sensitive to low
+slightly (in my experience the ear is much more sensitive to

-speeds than high speeds).
+low speeds than high speeds).

-Finding a turntable capable of coping with these speeds is often a
+Finding a turntable capable of coping with these speeds is

-more than a tiny variation (usually 2 or 3 %), which is nowhere near
+turntable which has more than a tiny variation (usually 2 or

-enough); but electronically controlled turntables may be modifiable.
+controlled turntables may be modifiable.
+You need a speed

-You need a speed range of 72 to 82 to cover most records.
+range of 72 to 82 to cover most records.

 For further information, see Roger Wilmuts web site:

 http://www.rfwilmut.clara.net/repro78/repro.html.
-This site contains
+This site

-additional information about 78rpm records.
+contains additional information about 78rpm records.

 Coarse Groove (78 rpm)